 Insider’s Guide to Milford on Sea

-Milford on Sea is a lively and vibrant village just a few miles east of Lymington.
+Milford on Sea is a lively and vibrant village.
 It sits on the coast and has extensive beach front which is sandy at mid-low tide.

 The beach is always bustling in the summer months with windsurfers, kite surfers, kayakers and paddle boarders, plus swimmers enjoy the quick swim to the sandbar where groups gather to chat or splash around in the surf.